Warehouse and Logistics CGI Studio

 StratumCGI models these elements from the mechanical engineer's plant layout and the architect's cladding specification, ensuring exact adherence:

-• Panel integrity: The insulated panel system is rendered with correct joint widths and colour-matched to the manufacturer's RAL palette.
+• Panel integrity: The insulated metal panel (IMP) system is rendered with correct joint widths and colour-matched to the manufacturer's RAL palette, with PIR or PUR core thicknesses of 80 to 200 mm read truthfully on the envelope.

 • Plant compliance: Plant screening is modelled as a distinct architectural element with its own material, height, and precise setback from the parapet.